rdmurphy/journalize/README.md

 ## Why did you create this?

-I've always really appreciated the built-in functionality provided by Django's `humanize`, and I wanted to port it over to JavaScript/Node.js.
+I've always appreciated the built-in functionality provided by Django's `humanize`, and I wanted to port it over to JavaScript/Node.js.
 Originally this was to be a [collection of custom filters](#what-if-i-do-want-to-use-this-in-nunjucks), but I think it could be just as useful as a generic library.

 ## Installation